RosenBriar/village-origins/global_packs/required_data/village-origins/data/general/origins/infodump.md

 - A Cost: Something powerful like this should probably have a material drain, but Coreforged has already taken care of fuel usage.
 Maybe they could share a common hinderance?
 Possibly also consume prismarine shards for drilling.
 But how common are prismarine shards?
 It's difficult to say, given the fact that it's a generally useless item.
 After thinking it through, I'll go with a resource that just augments the power, making it stronger so long as prismarine shards are active.

-## Harpy
-A half-human half-bird, gaining the ability of flight without losing the majority of advantages humanoids have.
-Their abilities come at a cost however, making them vulnerable both in flight and on the ground.